moj-analytical-services/intro_r_training_extension/README.md

 ## Detect Strings

-Detecting strings is a very important aspect in many Data Analysis applications and `str_detect` was created with ease of use in mind.
+Detecting strings is a very important aspect in many Data and Analysis applications and `str_detect` was created with ease of use in mind.
 It returns a logical vector depending whether there was a match in the corresponding location and based on the supplied pattern, as the example